Allergies and the Immune System

 of an allergic reaction will vary depending on the type and amount of allergen encountered and how the body's immune system reacts to that allergen.

-Allergies can affect anyone, regardless of age, gender, race, or socioeconomic status. happen at any age.
-Or it can come back after many years of remission.
-Hormones, stress, smoke, perfume, or environmental irritants may also play a role in the development What is anaphylactic shock?
+Allergies can affect anyone, regardless of age, gender, race, or socioeconomic status. reactions may come back after many years of remission.
+Hormones, stress, smoke, perfume, or environmental irritants may also play a role in the development or severity of What is anaphylactic shock?

-Anaphylactic shock, also called anaphylaxis, is a severe, life-threatening reaction to certain allergens.
+Anaphylactic shock, also called anaphylaxis, is a severe, life-threatening reaction or more after exposure to allergens.
 Body tissues may swell, including tissues in the throat.
 There is also a sudden drop in blood pressure.
-The following are the most common symptoms Other symptoms may include:
+The following are the most Other symptoms may include: